-In the largest find of its type in a century, archaeologists uncovered thirty mummies in sealed coffins.
+In the largest find of its type in a century, in 2019 archaeologists uncovered thirty mummies in sealed coffins.
 They were found in the Asasif Necropolis, on the west bank of the Nile, when an archaeologist noticed the head of one coffin sticking out from the sand.

 The coffins were stacked in two rows, less than three feet underground.
 The ancient Egyptian mummies within the coffins included 23 men, five women, and two children, probably priests and their family members from ancient Egypt’s 22nd dynasty: roughly 943-716 B.C.E.
 At a press briefing October 18th, Archaeologist Zahi Hawass noted that finding the ancient mummies of children was unusual.